-As a journalist, he was a fierce advocate for families struggling to be heard for access to mental health care and equality in education for students with special needs.
-And he held government leaders accountable while showing how our first responders are left without vital resources.
+As a journalist, Del.
+Chris Hurst has been a fierce advocate for families struggling for access to mental health care and equality in education for students with special needs.
+He has investigated the reasons why Virginia’s workforce must adapt for the careers of the future, documented the dramatic rise of child abuse and opioid addiction, and held government leaders accountable while showing how first responders are left without vital resources.

-Chris decided to run for office after he recovered from profound tragedy.
-In 2015, he was just beginning a new life with his late-girlfriend, Alison Parker.
-Alison and Adam Ward were murdered while reporting on live television, which shocked the country and sent Chris on a different path.
+However, Chris decided to leave journalism and run for office after recovering from a profound tragedy.
+In 2015, he was just beginning a new life with his late girlfriend, Alison Parker when he found himself on a different path after Alison and Adam Ward’s murder on television shocked him and the country.

 Read more on Chris's website.

 Over the past two years of Democratic state control, the state of Virginia has contributed more than $100 million in grants to localities to lay down fiber optic cables and increase access to broadband.
 While Chris is proud of this work, he believes there’s much more to be done to ensure that every Virginia resident has access to quality internet.